 - Certain types of Visa.
 Some lenders choose to lend to immigrants with different kinds of visas, such as TN, E, J-1, H1-B, and type O visa.
 (Not required by Camino Financial)

-- An Individual Taxpayer Identification Number or ITIN.
 Asking for a loan can be a challenge for immigrants without a Social Security Number.
-If this is your situation, you must request an ITIN number from the Internal Revenue Service.
+If this is your situation, you must request an ITIN (or Individual Taxpayer Identification Number) from the Internal Revenue Service.

 What is an ITIN?